in the New Year

 Asia’s disappearing forests are leaving wildlife increasingly stranded and isolated…

-In the new year, buy a tree to plant in the forests of Myanmar to help endangered gibbons there survive
+In the new year, buy a tree to plant in the forests to help endangered gibbons there survive

 In East and Southeast Asian forests, gibbons are one of the more charismatic primate species, which is also an indicator of forest quality and intactness because gibbons move through the forest leaping from one tree to another.
 In forests that are being fragmented, the gibbons become isolated in small forest patches and eventually the population will die out in that area.